realtymaps/dbsync/README.md

                          PostgreSQL.
 This is not relevant when --migration-at-once is also used.
                          For more details, see section 4.1.2.4.
 (Dollar-quoted String Constants) of http://www.postgresql.org/docs/9.3/static/sql-syntax-lexical.html
-  --command-buffering    The value is the number of SQL commands to buffer before pausing reading
+  --command-buffering    This sets the number of SQL commands to buffer before pausing reading from
-                         from the file.
+                         the file; must be a positive integer.
 This is a performance-tuning option and shouldn't need to be altered for most use cases.           [default: 4] --stack-traces         If set, stack traces will be logged with any errors (when present).
 ```

 ## Programmatic usage